 Megan could not always claim the West or the Rockies as her home.
 She spent a good deal of time in North Carolina, receiving her BA in English, Spanish and Communication Studies from the University of North Carolina at Greensboro (2002).
-Immediately afterwards, she accepted a teaching position at a local public high school and spent the next four years teaching Spanish, receiving training in the International Baccalaureate program, and serving on the School Improvement Team.
+Immediately afterwards, she accepted a teaching position at a local public high school and spent the next four years teaching Spanish.
 Working with this diverse student body inspired a curiosity in race and social justice that eventually led her to pursue an M.A. in Communication Studies from UNC-Greensboro (2008).

 As an instructor, Megan brings an enthusiasm and interest for how a variety of communicative practices inform the daily aspects of people's lives, and is committed to conveying the importance of understanding such practices for participation in the (re)production of those social conditions of which we are all a part.
 Her scholarship is driven by a desire to explore how the ways that people talk about different identities and different bodies influences their inclusion or exclusion from social and/or cultural groups.
 Megan sees the time she spends in the classroom as intimately informed by her research, and the research that she is conducting being equally affected by her teaching.

-When she's not writing and researching, Megan can be found sampling local beers, exploring bike trails, or perfecting her skillet cornbread recipe.
-She enjoys life in the Little d with her partner, Jenn, and their pups, Indigo and Kona.
+When she's not writing and researching, Megan can be found sampling local beers, exploring bike trails, cooking, hosting friends, or throwing parties.
+She enjoys life in the Little d with her partner, Jenn, their daughter Quinn, and their pups, Fig and Raisin.